Russia Fast Facts

 October 14, 2016 - The US administration, for the first time, officially accuses Russia of hacking into US political systems, saying it is "confident" that Russia was behind recent hackings of emails about upcoming US elections in an attempt to interfere with the process.

-December 29, 2016 - President Barack Obama takes unprecedented steps to retaliate against alleged Russian interference in the 2016 election, sanctioning nine Russian entities and indivduals and ordering 35 Russian diplomats to leave the country.
-Two Russian compounds in the US are to be closed.
+December 29, 2016 - US President Barack Obama takes unprecedented steps to retaliate against alleged Russian interference in the 2016 election, sanctioning nine Russian entities and individuals and ordering 35 Russian diplomats to leave the country.
+Two Russian compounds in the United States are to be closed.

-January 28, 2017 - US President Donald Trump speaks by phone with five world leaders, including Russia's Vladimir Putin.
+January 28, 2017 - US President Donald Trump speaks by phone with five world leaders, including Russia's Putin.
 It is Trump and Putin's first phone conversation since Trump became president.

 April 3, 2017 - At least 14 people are killed and 51 are injured when an explosion rocks a St. Petersburg metro train traveling between stations.
 Russian Prime Minister Medvedev describes the attack as a "terrorist act."
 Authorities say the blast was set off by a suicide bomber, a Russian citizen from Kyrgyzstan.

-July 26, 2017 - Congress passes a bill calling for new sanctions against Russia.
+July 26, 2017 - US Congress passes a bill calling for new sanctions against Russia.
 The legislation, approved by US President Trump, is in response to Russia's alleged interference in the 2016 US election, as well as its human rights violations, annexation of Crimea and military operations in eastern Ukraine, and aggression in Syria.
 Moscow responds by expelling 755 US embassy staff members and seizing two properties from US missions in the country -- all but crushing any hope for the reset in US-Russian relations that Trump and Putin had called for.
 Trump signs the bill into law one week later.

+December 5, 2017 - The IOC announces that Russia is banned from participating in the 2018 PyeongChang Winter Olympics due to a lengthy doping investigation.
+Clean athletes will be allowed to participate under the generic Olympic flag.

+March 12, 2018 - British Prime Minister Theresa May says that Russia is "highly likely" responsible for the attempted murder of former Russian double agent Sergei Skripal and his daughter Yulia in the English city of Salisbury on March 4.
+The pair are hospitalized in critical condition after being exposed to what British police believe was a military-grade nerve agent known as Novichok.